Lung Cancer Prevention (PDQ®): Prevention - Health Professional Information [NCI] - nci_ncicdr0000062824-nci-header

 This information is produced and provided by the National Cancer Institute (NCI).
 The information in this topic may have changed since it was written.
 For the most current information, contact the National Cancer Institute via the Internet web site at http://cancer.gov or call 1-800-4-CANCER.Lung Cancer Prevention

-Lung Cancer Screening (PDQ®): Screening - Health Professional Information [NCI] - Overview
+Lung Cancer Prevention (PDQ®): Prevention - Patient Information [NCI] - What is prevention?

 Call 1-800-4-CANCERFor more information, U.S. residents may call the National Cancer Institute's (NCI's) Cancer Information Service toll-free at 1-800-4-CANCER (1-800-422-6237) Monday through Friday from 8:00 a.m. to 8:00 p.m., Eastern Time.
 A trained Cancer Information Specialist is available to answer your questions.Chat online The NCI's LiveHelp® online chat service provides Internet users with the ability to chat online with an Information Specialist.
 The service is available from 8:00 a.m. to 11:00 p.m.
 Eastern time, Monday through Friday.
 Information Specialists can help Internet users find information on NCI Web sites and answer questions about cancer.
 Write to usFor more information from the NCI, please write to this address:NCI Public Inquiries Office9609 Medical Center Dr. Room 2E532 MSC 9760Bethesda, MD 20892-9760Search the NCI Web siteThe NCI Web site provides online access to information on cancer, clinical trials, and other Web sites and organizations that offer support